sagan/simplegoproxy/README.md

 The target urls are encrypted using "key" flag value as the cryptographic key.
 If you change the key, all previously generated entrypoint urls will be inaccessible.

-If the `_sgp_epath` parameter is set, the encrypted url can also take a suffix of subpath and / or normal query variables.
-For example, if `http://localhost:8380/aabbccddeeff` is the encrypted entrypoint url of `http://example.com/test/`, then `http://localhost:8380/aabbccddeeff/subpath?foo=bar` can be used to access `http://example.com/test/subpath?foo=bar`.
-Note you also need to set the `_sgp_scope` (scope signing) parameter to sign the whole scope urls, or it will not work.
+If the `_sgp_epath` parameter is set, the encrypted url can also take a suffix of children path and / or normal query variables.
+For example, if `http://localhost:8380/aabbccddeeff` is the encrypted entrypoint url of `http://example.com/test/`, then `http://localhost:8380/aabbccddeeff/children/path?foo=bar` can be used to access `http://example.com/test/children/path?foo=bar` target url.
+Note you also need to set the `_sgp_scope` (scope signing) parameter to sign the whole scope target urls, or it will not work.

 ### Request authentication